LotusField/muri/README.md

 ## The program
 ### Goal
 This program is design for architects and engineers to simulate static 3D diffusion of heat and vapor in construction details.
-The results allows one to check for the safety of the construction detail with regard to condensation and mould growth.
+The results allow one to check for the safety of the construction detail with regard to condensation and mould growth.

 ## The development project
 The project would have 4 main code directories: